shraddhashah1/uplight-hmac-api/README.md

 {"message":"your-message","signature":"hmac-token"}
 ```

-Otherwise you will receive an error message:
+Otherwise you will receive an error message.

 Here is an example of a successful request and it's corresponding response: